Taihō Kōki: Yokozuna

-At the time of his promotion, Taihō was the youngest wrestler ever to have achieved sumo's highest rank of yokozuna aged 21 years and three months, a record subsequently surpassed by Kitanoumi who was one month younger.
-In a fashion which is considered to be exceptional for a newly promoted yokozuna he also managed to win his first tournament subsequent to his promotion.
-He was promoted simultaneously with Kashiwado, and their rivalry created what became known as the Hakuhō era.
-Although Kashiwado was to win only five tournament championships, Taihō was to remark, "There was Taihō because there was Kashiwado.
+At the time of his promotion, Taihō was the youngest wrestler ever to achieve sumo's highest rank of yokozuna at 21 years and three months, a record subsequently surpassed by Kitanoumi.
+Taihō was promoted to the rank simultaneously with Kashiwado, with whom he had a rivalry since January 1960.
+Their rivalry created what became known as the "Haku-Hō Era" (柏鵬時代, Haku-Hō Jidai), a term coined by taking a kanji from each of their names, and boasted the popularity of sumo.
+Although Kashiwado only won five tournament championships in his career, their individual fight record against one another was more competitive; tied at 16, until Kashiwado lost their last five matches shortly before he retired.
+Taihō later remarked, "There was Taihō because there was Kashiwado.
 There was Kashiwado because there was Taihō."
 Outside of competition they had a genuine friendship, which continued until Kashiwado's death in 1996.